soundpress/RulesOfNYC/docs/c01/index.rst

    (3) Wood battery cabinets shall be constructed of the first grade of kiln dried wood and not less than seven-eighths (7/8) of an inch thick and shall be provided with self-closing door and approved lock.
 The shelves shall not be less than seven-eighths (7/8) of an inch thick properly fastened and secured to prevent sagging.
 The cabinet shall be of substantial construction painted on the interior with three (3) coats of asphaltum compound and on the exterior with three (3) coats of lead paint or two (2) coats of varnish.

-   (4) Storage batteries may be placed on enameled metal battery racks, provided the batteries are installed in a place where they will not be subject to mechanical injury, and will be ventilated as required in § 8-01(m)(5)(ii).
+   (4) Storage batteries may be placed on enameled metal battery racks, provided the batteries are installed in a place where they will not be subject to mechanical injury, and will be ventilated as required in 2 RCNY § 8-01(m)(5)(ii).

 (z) Painting of equipment.
 All enclosing cases for fire alarm apparatus shall be finished in fire department red, except where special permission is given by the Commissioner to deviate from this requirement.